clirdlf/ndsa.org/meetings.md

 **Submissions:**

+ **The CFP CLOSED May 23rd, 2016.**
 250-word proposals describing the presentation/demo/poster are invited (500 words for full panel sessions).
 Please also include a 50-word short abstract for the program if your submission is selected.
-Submit proposals online: [https://conftool.pro/dlf2016/](https://conftool.pro/dlf2016/).
-Deadline: May 15th, 2016 at 11:59pm PT.

 We especially encourage proposals that speak to our conference theme, “Building Communities of Practice.”
 Submissions are invited in the following lengths and formats: